tmcw/quotes/README.md

 > Kay: Well, I'm an old-fashioned guy.
 And I also happen to believe in history.
 The lack of interest, the disdain for history is what makes computing not-quite-a-field.

 - [Alan Kay](http://www.drdobbs.com/architecture-and-design/interview-with-alan-kay/240003442)

+---

+> You have no idea how fortunate that makes you, liking people.
+Being liked.
+Having that facility.
+That lightness, that charm.
+I don’t have it.
+I never did. - Richard Nixon

+- Leuchtenburg, William E..
+The American President: From Teddy Roosevelt to Bill Clinton (p.
+476).
+Oxford University Press.